 Enviva, Holdings LP (Enviva) operates the Enviva Pellets Greenwood, LLC located in Greenwood, South Carolina, USA.
 The supply base area for this facility includes counties from all or parts of Georgia, North Carolina and South Carolina in the southeast United States of America.
-A listing of counties in the supply base area is in the Appendix.
 Agriculture and forestry are the two predominant land uses in the supply area as well as the surrounding region.